garris/BackstopJS/README.md

 ### dynamic content

-Now, this screenshot approach is not optimal for testing live dynamic content.
-The best way to test say, an angular template would be to use a content data stub – or ideally many various content stubs which you know should produce certain specific bitmap output.
+For obvious reasons, this screenshot approach is not optimal for testing live dynamic content.
+The best way to test a dynamic app would be to use a known static content data stub – or ideally many content stubs of varying lengths which, regardless of input length, should produce certain specific bitmap output.

 That said, for a use case where you are testing a DOM with say an ad banner or a block of content which retains static dimensions, we have the `ignoreSelectors` property in `capture/config.json`...